sy2002/QNICE-FPGA/doc/VGA_Features.md

 reading/writing the data at the specified address.

 ### Display RAM
 The Display RAM has a size of 64 kW.
-This corresponds to 20 screen (= 800 lines) of text when in 16-colour text mode.
+This corresponds to 20 screens (= 800 lines) of text when in 16-colour text mode.

 The address in the Display RAM is dependent on the display mode.
 In 16-colour